wiahoff/KittyKage/README.md

 # Created by

-William Hoffman and Lauren Cole
+William Hoffman and Lauren Cole and Ethan Brock